 - Conducting an annual performance evaluation of the Compensation Committee;

-- Retain or obtaining the advice of compensation consultants, legal counsel and/or other advisers (each, a “Compensation Adviser”), provided that (i) the Compensation Committee is authorized to, and must, have direct responsibility for the appointment, compensation and oversight of the work of any Compensation Adviser retained by the Compensation Committee, and the Company must provide for appropriate funding, as determined by the Compensation Committee, for payment of reasonable compensation to any such Compensation Adviser and (ii) before any Compensation Adviser (other than (1) in-house legal counsel or (2) any Compensation Adviser whose role is limited to the activities for which no disclosure would be required under Item 407(e)(3)(iii) of Regulation S-K) is selected by, or provides advice to, the Compensation Committee, the Compensation Committee shall take into consideration all factors relevant to that person’s independence from management of the Company, including the factors outlined in Section 303A.05(c)(iv) of the NYSE Listed Company Manual;
+- Retaining or obtaining the advice of compensation consultants, legal counsel and/or other advisers (each, a “Compensation Adviser”), provided that (i) the Compensation Committee is authorized to, and must, have direct responsibility for the appointment, compensation and oversight of the work of any Compensation Adviser retained by the Compensation Committee, and the Company must provide for appropriate funding, as determined by the Compensation Committee, for payment of reasonable compensation to any such Compensation Adviser and (ii) before any Compensation Adviser (other than (1) in-house legal counsel or (2) any Compensation Adviser whose role is limited to the activities for which no disclosure would be required under Item 407(e)(3)(iii) of Regulation S-K) is selected by, or provides advice to, the Compensation Committee, the Compensation Committee shall take into consideration all factors relevant to that person’s independence from management of the Company, including the factors outlined in Section 303A.05(c)(iv) of the NYSE Listed Company Manual;

-- Reviewing and discussing with management the Company’s Compensation Discussion and Analysis included in the Company’s annual proxy statement, and producing a report on executive compensation for inclusion in the Company’s annual proxy statement that complies with the rules and regulations of the Securities and Exchange Commission and any other applicable rules and regulations; and
+- Reviewing and discussing with management the Company’s Compensation Discussion and Analysis included in the Company’s annual proxy statement, and producing a report on executive compensation for inclusion in the Company’s annual proxy statement that complies with the rules and regulations of the Securities and Exchange Commission and any other applicable rules and regulations;

 - Performing such other functions as may be requested by the Board from time to time.